Why Are We Failing Our Veterans?

 How NOT To Prevent Suicide:

-Howard and Jean Somers, parents of Daniel Somers, testify about their son’s suicide during a House Committee on Veterans Affairs hearing about the VA’s Mental Health Care procedures.
+Howard and Jean Somers, parents of Daniel Somers, testified about their son’s suicide during a House Committee on Veterans Affairs hearing.
+They spoke about the VA facility and the VA’s Mental Health Care procedures.

 Parents of military veterans who took their own lives after surviving combat told a congressional panel on Thursday how not to prevent suicide: